1629 K Street NW #300

-If this is the case, there are minimal chances of exclusion from its reach.
+There are minimal chances of exclusion from its reach if this is the case.
 If it has not crawled a website, it will do so soon.

 This feature of Google enables it to collect information from every possible site on the internet (except they hosted it on a local network).

 If this happens, it implies that anybody anywhere can know anything about you by simply typing your name on the Google search bar.